FernandoHP1/FernandoHP1/README.md

 - 💬 Ask me about **Power BI, Excel, Python, Lean Six Sigma**

+- 📫 Know more about my professional backround in **https://linkedin.com/in/fernandohpereira1**

 - 📫 How to reach me **fernandohpereira270@gmail.com**

 <h3 align="left">Connect with me:</h3>